CliffordEdewor/Network-traffic-security-analysis/README.md

 ## 🎯 Objectives
 - Demonstrate how hubs broadcast all packets to every connected device.
 - Show how switches learn MAC addresses and forward frames intelligently.

-- Demonstrate how hubs broadcast all packets to every connected device.
-- Show how switches learn MAC addresses and forward frames intelligently.
 - Analyze packet movement using Cisco Packet Tracer simulation mode.
 - Explain cybersecurity implications such as packet sniffing risks.
 - Introduce basic configurations including IP addressing and interface control.